 For project information, or information in another language, email email@example.com.

 A public inquiry into the compulsory purchase of property and land at the Alma Estate was held in July 2017.
-Two objectors appeared at the inquiry but did not provide evidence.
-After hearing evidence from the Council, the inquiry has been closed.
 The Alma Compulsory Purchase Order (CPO) has now been fully approved by the Secretary of State.
 You can view the CPO documentation by visiting Alma Estate GVA.

 For more information see: